John B Eye Analysis 2026

 |---|---|

-| Affected Eye | None |
+| Affected Eye | Right |

-| Visibility | Postural |
+| Visibility | Intermittent (Just sometimes) |

 What caused John B's eye condition?

-The 'lazy eye' noted by fans is largely circumstantial, stemming from the physical demands of filming *Outer Banks*.
-Stokes is often filming in bright sun, water, and exhausting conditions, causing him to squint or droop one eye.
+The 'lazy eye' noted by fans is largely circumstantial, stemming from the physical demands of filming 'Outer Banks'.
+Stokes is often filming in bright sun, water, and exhausting conditions, causing him to squint or drift one eye.
 It is not a permanent medical condition but a result of environmental factors on set.

 How does John B feel about his eyes?

 Since the issue is fatigue-related, Stokes's 'correction' involves rest and hydration rather than surgery.
 He and the production team are aware of it, but they often leave the takes in to show the character's exhaustion.
-He treats it as a temporary quirk of the job rather than a flaw to be fixed.
+He treats his eyes as a temporary quirk of the job rather than a flaw to be fixed.

 Can it be fixed in photos?